Designing and leading a multilingual, mobile-first wedding website

 Minor rage clicks & tech quirks

-“Q&A” became “FAQ” for Brazilian guests, and “RSVP” became “Confirm attendance” to boost understanding and engagement.
+• “Q&A” became “FAQ” for Brazilian guests, and “RSVP” became “Confirm attendance” for a better understanding.

 Carousel fatigue